-Residence Hall Scholarships: All continuing students receiving an academic merit scholarship who live on campus in the residence halls will receive a \$3000 Residence Hall Scholarship.
+Residence Hall Scholarships: All students receiving an academic merit scholarship who live on campus in the residence halls will receive either a \$3000 Residence Hall Scholarship or merit scholarship which includes an amount for living on campus.
+Merit scholarships which include an amount for living on campus are indicated as "resident" awards on the financial aid award letter.
+Students moving off campus will have their resident scholarship reduced.

-Athletic Scholarships: Students with athletic ability in basketball, cross-country, soccer, softball, swimming, golf, or volleyball may receive athletic scholarships.
+Athletic Scholarships: Students with athletic ability in basketball, cross-country, soccer, softball, swimming, tennis, golf, or volleyball may receive athletic scholarships.
 These scholarships are based on both athletic talent and the teams' need and are awarded on an annual basis.
 One-half of a scholarship is applied to the fall semester and one-half to the spring semester.
-Athletic scholarships are not available for the summer semester.
+Athletic scholarships are not available for the summer semester or for students receiving a reduced-rate of tuition.